top of page

 WSJ_edited.jpg

-When the dot-com crash finally happened and the plug was pulled, the effect was instantaneous.
+When the bubble burst and the plug was pulled the effect was instantaneous.
 There was no gentle glide path back to reality.
-San Francisco's once vibrant advertising community was in ruins.

-Fortunately, we'd been asked to meet with a mysterious company that had been quietly laboring for thirty years at actually making the next big chapter of the Information Age a reality.
-Applied Materials were now hungry for recognition - and very keen to take advantage of the free fall in media prices.
-We pitched against several big name shops, and won the business in a shoot-out with my former employer, McCann.
+As luck would have it, we'd been indirectly recommended to a company that had been laboring for more than 30 years at building a marquee name in the mysterious world of semiconductors.
+Applied Materials were now hungry for recognition, and very keen to take advantage of the free fall in media prices.

 Mark Whitty